codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 If you don't provide it, a default icon will be used.

+## Getting results from tests that fail

+By default it unit tests fail the whole pipeline will stop.
+If you want the pipeline to keep running even if the tests fail you need to add the [fail_fast property]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/#execution-flow) in the pipeline and set it to false.
+Here is an example

+{% highlight yaml %}
+{% raw %}
+  RunMyUnitTests:
+    image: node:latest
+    title: Running my UnitTests
+    fail_fast: false
+    commands:
+    - npm run test
+{% endraw %}
+{% endhighlight %}

+This will allow the pipeline to continue running.
+Therefore any steps you have later that collect reports will run normally and have access to test results.

+## Marking the whole pipeline as failed if tests failed

+If you have used the `fail_fast:false` property in your pipeline as explained in the previous section you will notice that the pipeline "succeeds" even if the tests fail (because by using that property their result is essentially ignored).

+If you don't like this behavior you can still mark the whole pipeline as failed by using [pipeline conditionals]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/).

+Add as a last step in your pipeline the following step:

+{% highlight yaml %}
+{% raw %}
+  MarkMyPipelineStatus:
+    image: alpine:latest
+    title: Marking pipeline status
+    commands:
+    - echo "Unit tests failed"
+    - exit 1
+    when:
+      condition:
+        all:
+          myCondition: RunMyUnitTests.result == 'failure'
+{% endraw %}
+{% endhighlight %}

+This step checks the result of your unit tests and stops the whole pipeline by exiting with an error.
+Replace `RunMyUnitTests` with the name of your step that runs unit tests.

+Here is a full pipeline example:

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+  RunMyUnitTests:
+    image: alpine:latest
+    title: Running my UnitTests that will fail
+    fail_fast: false
+    commands:
+    - exit 1 #simulate test fail
+  CollectingMyTestresults:
+    image: alpine:latest
+    title: Collecting test results
+    commands:
+    - echo "collecting/copy test results"
+  MarkMyPipelineStatus:
+    image: alpine:latest
+    title: Checking Unit test result
+    commands:
+    - echo "Unit tests failed, marking the whole pipeline as failed"
+    - exit 1
+    when:
+      condition:
+        all:
+          myCondition: RunMyUnitTests.result == 'failure'
+{% endraw %}
+{% endhighlight %}

+If you run this pipeline you will see

+1. The `RunMyUnitTests` will fail but the pipeline will continue
+1. The `CollectingMyTestresults` step will always run even if tests fail
+1. The `MarkMyPipelineStatus` step will mark the whole pipeline as failed.

 ## Running the test reporting step in parallel mode